AdityaBorkar/dynamodb-sdk/README.md

 `dynamodb-sdk` is a wrapper around the `@aws-sdk/client-dynamodb` that uses data validation libraries to provide a more user-friendly interface for working with DynamoDB.
 It is designed to be used with TypeScript and provides a more intuitive way to interact with DynamoDB tables and indexes.
 It includes strongly typed classes and methods, query and scan builders, and much more.

+> Note: While we are still BETA, we are feature-complete and safe* to be included in small projects.
+> We are collecting feedback until September 30th, 2024.
+> Release v1 is tentatively scheduled for October 2024.
+> Fill this out for feature requests or feedback.

 - Built with Typescript
 - Strongly typed methods